Schwa deletion in Indo-Aryan languages

-Schwa deletion, or schwa syncope, is a phenomenon that sometimes occurs in Assamese, Hindi, Urdu, Bengali, Kashmiri, Punjabi, Gujarati, and several other Indo-Aryan languages with schwas that are implicit in their written scripts.
-Languages like Marathi and Maithili with increased influence from other languages through coming into contact with them—also show a similar phenomenon.
+Schwa deletion, or schwa syncope, is a phenomenon that sometimes occurs in Assamese, Hindustani (Hindi-Urdu), Bengali, Kashmiri, Punjabi, Gujarati, and several other Indo-Aryan languages with schwas that are implicit in their written scripts.
+Languages like Marathi and Maithili with increased influence from other languages through coming into contact with them also show a similar phenomenon.
 Some schwas are obligatorily deleted in pronunciation even if the script suggests otherwise.
-Here, schwa refers to an inherent vowel in the respective abugida scripts, not necessarily pronounced as schwa (mid central vowel).
+Here, schwa refers to an inherent vowel in the respective abugida scripts, not necessarily pronounced as schwa (the mid central vowel /[ə]/).

 Schwa deletion is important for intelligibility and unaccented speech.
 It also presents a challenge to non-native speakers and speech synthesis software because the scripts, including Devanagari, do not indicate when schwas should be deleted.

 For example, the Sanskrit word "Rāma" (/sa/, राम) is pronounced "Rām" (/hns/, राम्) in Hindi.
 The schwa (ə) sound at the end of the word is deleted in Hindi.
 However, in both cases, the word is written राम.

-Chart
+Overview

 The schwa is not deleted in ancient languages such as Sanskrit, as well as the modern registers of the Odia and Sinhala languages.
-The schwa is also retained in all the Dravidian languages - such as Tamil, Telugu, Kannada, and Malayalam - since they are not part of the Indo-Aryan language family.
+The schwa is also retained in all the Dravidian languages - such as Tamil, Telugu, Tulu, Kannada, and Malayalam - since they are not part of the Indo-Aryan language family.
 According to Masica (1993), there has been not "any attempt to deal with it [schwa deletion] (and medial vowel loss in general) in systematic fashion either descriptively or historically across all NIA [New Indo-Aryan] languages."